Flamenco/stackeditpro/Grav Connector.md

 Import and export *Grav* websites to and from any workspace folder.

+# Overview
+You can import any number of Grav websites into your Grav workspace.
+Each imported site will sync to all of your workspace devices, so you can download the site on one device, and then edit it from any other device.

 # Grav Website Structure
 Grav websites have a directory for each web page.
 The directory name is the page name, and it contains a markdown file for the page content.
 The filename determines the content template used for rendering the page, not the page name.
 The page content may also contain a *Frontmatter Header*.
 Pages can contain nested pages.